 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This guide will help you understand what primary sources are and where to find them.
-If you need help, don't hesitate to contact the history subject librarian whose contact information is in the box to the left, as well as consulting your instructor.
+If you need help, don't hesitate to contact the history subject librarian (contact information on the left-hand side).

 Try a Google search by including the phrase "primary sources."
 As an example, to locate primary source material on Chinese immigrants in Los Angeles, use the search string: Los Angeles Chinese immigrants [or immigration] primary sources.
 This will retrieve a number of documents and images.